Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: ANALYSIS

 with an effective friction coefficient $\mu_\mathrm{d}$.
 For the sake of simplicity, we assume $\mu_\mathrm{d}$ is constant in this study.
 Note that this $\mu_\mathrm{d}$ includes the energy dissipation effects such as deformation of the granular surface.

-From Eqs.\eqref{eq:transenergy_conservation}, and \eqref{eq:transF_d}, a simple form to estimate the maximum travel distance $L$ can be obtained as,
+From Eqs.\eqref{eq:transenergy_conservation} and \eqref{eq:transF_d}, a simple form to estimate the maximum travel distance $L$ can be obtained as,

-Fig.~\ref{fig:Lfit} shows the experimental result of the relation between $L$ and $v_0^2$ at $\alpha\simeq 5^{\circ}$ and $10^{\circ}$.
-As can be seen, both polyethylene and glass sphere data are consistent with Eq.~\eqref{eq:L_form}.
+Fig.~\ref{fig:Lfit} shows the experimental result of the relation between $L$ and $v_0^2$ for polyethylene and glass spheres at $\alpha\simeq 5^{\circ}$ and $10^{\circ}$.
+As can be seen, data are consistent with Eq.~\eqref{eq:L_form}.
 Solid lines in Fig.~\ref{fig:Lfit} indicate the fitting to Eq.~\eqref{eq:L_form}.
 In the fitting, Eq.~\eqref{eq:d_scaling} is substituted into Eq.~\eqref{eq:L_form}.
-Then, the intercept of the fitting line is fixed ($(v_{0}^2, L)=(-2g\delta, 0)$).
+Then, the intercept of the fitting line is fixed [$(v_{0}^2, L)=(-2g\delta, 0)$].
 The linear relation between $L$ and $v_0^2$ supports that the sole fitting parameter in this energy conservation equation, $\mu_\mathrm{d}$, can be regarded as a constant that is independent of $v_0$ (and $\omega_0$).
 This linear trend is confirmed also in all other experimental results.
-From the fitting of all $L$ data (with various $\alpha$ and $v_0$), we compute $\mu_\mathrm{d}$ values.
-The obtained relation between $\mu_\mathrm{d}$ and $\alpha$ is shown in Fig.~\ref{fig:new_masa}(a).
+From the fitting of all $L(v_0^2)$ data (with various $\alpha$ and $\rho_\mathrm{s}$ cases), we compute $\mu_\mathrm{d}$ values.
+The obtained relation between $\mu_\mathrm{d}$ and $\alpha$ is shown in Fig.~\ref{fig:mua}(a). $\mu_\mathrm{d}$ is an almost constant value on $\alpha$.